-Kim Powers currently serves as the Interim Executive Director of the Massachusetts Harm Reduction Workforce Coalition (MAHRWC) and is the Founder and Executive Director of Access HOPE (Ahopecc)
+Kim Powers is one of the architects of harm reduction in Massachusetts, with an impact that extends far beyond.
+She currently serves as the Executive Director of the Massachusetts Harm Reduction Workforce Coalition (MAHRWC) and is the founder of Access HOPE (AHOPECC), a peer-driven mobile harm reduction program delivering life-saving services across Cape Cod and the Islands.

-Her perspective on the evolution of the field—from the HIV/AIDS era to the current opioid crisis—is documented in the Harm Reduction in Massachusetts Oral History Project.
+Her perspective, spanning from the HIV/AIDS crisis to today’s opioid epidemic, is documented in the Harm Reduction in Massachusetts Oral History Project.

 https://sadod.org/2021/11/09/sherememberstheirnamesandfaces